AnthonyTudorov/PALISADE-SizeOf-Fork/README.md

 Note that cmake will check for any system dependencies that are needed for the build process.

-5. If you want to install any external libraries, such as NTL/GMP or tcmalloc, install these libraries.
+5. If you want to use any external libraries, such as NTL/GMP or tcmalloc, install these libraries.

-6. Build PALISADE by running the following command (this will take few minutes; using the -j<threads> make command-line flag is suggested to speed up the build)
+6. Build PALISADE by running the following command (this will take few minutes; using the -j make command-line flag is suggested to speed up the build)
 ```
 make
 ```
 If you want to build only library files or some other subset of PALISADE, please review the last paragraph of this page.

+After the "make" completes, you should see the PALISADE library files in the lib folder, binaries of demos in bin/demo, binaries of benchmarks in bib/benchmark, and binaries for unit tests in the unittest folder.

-7. Install PALISADE in a system directoy (if desired or for production purposes)
+7. Install PALISADE to a system directory (if desired or for production purposes)
 ```
 make install
 ```